 The church was enlarged in 1199 - a reflection on the prosperity of the town - and parts of it are in a style midway between Norman and Early English.
 The north transept has Decorated features and its construction reflects the recovery of Ludlow from..

-Begun by Roger de Lacy , the castle was built on a fine defensive site protected by the River Teme and low limestone cliffs.
-Roger Mortimer , the most powerful and perhaps the richest man in all England, virtually ruled the country after overthrowi..
+Begun by Roger de Lacy, the castle was built on a fine defensive site protected by the River Teme and low limestone cliffs.
+Roger Mortimer, the most powerful and perhaps the richest man in all England, virtually ruled the country after overthrowing E..

 By The Castle GB - Ludlow SY8 1EJ

 Tall, square, solid and stylish, Dinham Hall is the epitome of a grand late-18th century family home located opposite the Medieval castle.
-The elegant hotel and restaurant stand in the centre of the historic market town of Ludlow with ready access ..
+The elegant hotel and restaurant stand in the centre of the historic market town of Ludlow with ready acces..

-Simple little eatery with delightful waterside terrace, set in a charming 14C watermill on the banks of the River Teme.
-Concise menu of unfussy, daily changing dishes that showcase British ingredients in simple, flavoursome combinations.
+A modest little eatery with a delightful waterside terrace, set in a charming 14C watermill on the banks of the River Teme.
+The concise lunch menu offers unfussy daily dishes which showcase British ingredients in simple, flavoursome combinations.
+Out..

-Formal hotel restaurant named after the pear tree outside, with lovely garden views from the conservatory.
+Attractive conservatory restaurant named after the pear tree outside, with lovely views over the hotel gardens.
 Attractively presented dishes use local produce and modern techniques, and feature good flavour and texture combinations.